Skip to main content

 • Large (0.5l): €3.99

-Reiterating the logic behind the pricing: The low entry 'small' version to attract customers and the high price 'Large' to make the medium price look reasonable and compel customers go for the one in the middle.Figure 1_Sales with human prices
+To reiterate the logic behind the pricing, the low-entry 'Small' version is there to attract customers, and the high-priced 'Large' is there to make the medium price look reasonable—compelling customers to go for the one in the middle.Figure 1 Sales with human prices

 Figure 1: Sales with human prices

-We modeled the purchase decisions of 1,000 Virtual Customers (Figure 1), based on actual preferences in similar situations.
-When offered the coffee portfolio, 367 out of the 640 who bought a coffee, went for the medium size (57%) — probably confirming to the café owner that his pricing strategy worked.
+We modeled the purchase decisions of 1,000 Virtual Shoppers (Figure 1) based on actual preferences in similar situations.
+When offered the coffee portfolio, 367 out of the 640 who bought a coffee went for the medium size (57%) — probably confirming to the café owner that his pricing strategy worked.

 Observation 1: The Buynomics pricing machine reduces the price spread in a portfolio